uthcode/learntosolveit/source/javascript.rst

   not present, and behaviour reuse is performed via a process of cloning existing objects that serve as prototypes.
 * Originally developed by Brenden Eich of Netscape.
-* The key design principles of javascript are inherited from Self and Scheme programming languages.
+* The key design principles of Javascript are inherited from Self and Scheme programming languages.
 * Initially many programmers denigrated the language because its target audience was 'web authors'.
 * The advent of AJAX returned Javascript to attention and brought more professional programming attention.
 * The result was proliferation of frameworks and libraries and server side javascript too.
 * Javascript supports all the structed programming syntax in C (if statements, while loops, switch statements etc)
 * The mechanism of closures in Javascript is by Inner Functions.
 * Javascript uses prototypes instead of classes for defining object properties.
-* functions are same as methods
+  Functions are same as methods
 * Run time environment.
 Javascript typically relies on the run-time environment (e.g. in a web browser) to provide objects and methods by which.
 For e.g.
   Javascript needs to be run inside of the {{{<script> }}} HTML tag.